nhost/nhost/README.md

 ## 🤝 Contributing

 Contributions and issues are welcome.
+Please have a look at the [developer's guide]('./DEVELOPERS.md') if you want to prepare a pull request.

 Feel free to check the issues page.